swatipote7992/tech-challenge-risk-score-frontend/README.md

 # Risk rules tech challenge

-This application is a simple transaction analysis tool, that takes a bitcoin transaction hash, executes a GET request against a backend server and displays the returned response body.
-Your task is to take this response, and use a given set of risk rules to compute and display a risk score for the given transaction hash.
+This application is a simple transaction analysis tool, that takes a bitcoin transaction hash, executes a GET request against a backend server and displays the returned analysis, detailing from where the funds have come from.
+Your task is to take this analysis, and use a given set of risk rules to compute and display a risk score for the given transaction hash.

 ## API documentation